Interface fluctuations for $1$D stochastic Allen-Cahn equation revisited: Introduction

-Finally, $C$ will denote a generic constant whose value may change from line to line.
-Also, when we say $A \lesssim B$, we mean there exists a constant $C$ (independent of $\eps$) such that $A \leq C B$.
-The dependence or independence of the constant $C$ on other parameters is normally clear from the context.
-Sometimes, we write $A\lesssim_{\alpha,\beta}B$ to emphasize that the proportional constant may depend on $\alpha$ and $\beta$.
+Finally, we use $c$, $C$ to denote generic constants whose values may change from line to line.
+We also use the notation $A \lesssim B$ to denote $A \leq C \cdot B$ for some constant $C$ independent of the parameter $\eps$ (and other parameters that are normally clear from the context).